Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 \begin{remark} When tests at sibling nodes are conducted using independent randomizations (as they are in block-randomized experiments with independent blocks), the exact FWER contribution from $e_\ell$ exposed nulls at level $\ell$ is $\prod_{j=1}^{\ell-1} \theta_j \cdot [1 - (1 - \alpha_\ell)^{e_\ell}]$.
 The union bound $e_\ell \cdot \alpha_\ell$ closely approximates $1 - (1 - \alpha_\ell)^{e_\ell}$ when $\alpha_\ell$ is small.
 The union bound is simpler and sufficient for our purposes; we use it throughout. \end{remark}

 \begin{remark}[Where FWER Risk Concentrates] Under the global null, FWER is exactly $\alpha_1 \leq \alpha$ --- the stopping rule at the root provides complete protection.
 The more interesting case arises when the root is false but some descendants are true nulls.
 If root power is high, the procedure almost always descends into the tree, exposing those true nulls to testing.
 This is precisely what Theorem~\ref{thm:fwer_decomp}(a) quantifies: the FWER contribution from level $\ell$ is the number of exposed nulls $e_\ell$, times the test size $\alpha_\ell$, times the path product to that level.
 When root power is high, the path product is close to~1, and the FWER contribution from each level is approximately $e_\ell \cdot \alpha_\ell$ --- which can exceed $\alpha$ when many nulls are exposed.
-The next subsection formalizes the conditions under which this exposure remains manageable. \end{remark}
+The next subsection formalizes the conditions under which this exposure keeps the FWER at or below $\alpha$. \end{remark}